eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Environment Variables (optional)** - This field accepts a comma-separated list of environment variables, which will be set inside the container when spun up.

 - **Entrypoint Override (optional)** - This field accepts a comma-separated list which is used to override the command used to start a container.
 Example: ```./test.sh,-v,-d,--human-readable```.

+- **Memory (optional)** - This field allows the configuration of the maximum amount of memory the container can use in bytes.
+The value is a positive integer, optionally followed by a suffix of b, k, m, g, to indicate bytes, kilobytes, megabytes, or gigabytes.
+The minimum and default values depends by the native container orchestrator.
+If left empty, the memory assigned to the container will be set to a default value.

+ - **CPUs (optional)** - This value specifies how many CPUs a container can use.
+Decimal values are allowed, so if set to 1.5, the container will use at most one and a half cpu resource.

+- **GPUs (optional)** - This field configures how many Nvidia GPUs a container can use.
+Allowed values are 'all' or an integer number.

 - **Volume Mount (optional)** - This field accepts a comma-separated list of system-to-container file mounts.
 This allows for the container to access files on the host machine.

 - **Peripheral Device (optional)** - This field accepts a comma-separated list of device paths.
 This parameter allows for devices to be passed through from the host to the container.